kenny522/my-portfolio/README.md

 Discription

-Portfolio was created with HTML and CSS
+Portfolio was created with HTML and CSS.
 Top nav header was incorporated with About Me, Contact Me, Name, and My Work.
 Background image was added.
 Project section was added with a hover effect, link of projects were added if not placeholders were put in place.